 John Pienaar Biography

-A veteran of the Westminster beat, the BBC Deputy Political Editor believes that cynicism is unhelpful: assume politicians are attempting to say something useful – but listen very, very carefully.
+A veteran of the Westminster beat, believes that cynicism is unhelpful: assume politicians are attempting to say something useful – but listen very, very carefully.
 He speculates on what might happen if we were to select the next government by means of reality television.

-John is the BBC’s Deputy Political Editor and presenter of the weekly Westminster round-up Pienaar’s Politics on Radio 5Live.
+John is the presenter of the weekly Westminster round-up Pienaar’s Politics on Radio 5Live and former BBC’s Deputy Political Editor.
 A seasoned reporter, he sees his job as beating a path through the forest of Government spin.
 Ever since his original, often controversial parliamentary sketch for the Independent, he has acted as tour guide and translator of goings-on in the Westminster village.

 Instantly recognisable to television news audiences, John has spent hundreds of hours standing in the rain outside 10 Downing Street.
 He was also invited to take part in a celebrity boxing show, only for it to be cancelled for fear that someone might get hurt.
 Picking up this theme in his after dinner speech, John imagines what would happen if the public were to vote for MPs by means of a reality TV show.